EPPIcenter/sampleDB-rpackage/README.md

 To run Rstudio as an administrator:
 - Go to Applications, then right click on RStudio and Select "Show Package Contents"
 - Navigate from Contents > MacOS, in this directory you will see the `RStudio.exec`
-- In Terminal, enter `sudo` and then the path to the `RStudio.exec` (alternatively you can drag and drop `RStudio.exec` into Terminal)
+- In Terminal, enter `sudo` and then the path to the `RStudio.exec` (alternatively you can drag and drop `RStudio.exec` into Terminal).
+And press enter.
+Example:

-Example
 ```
 sudo /Applications/RStudio.app/Contents/MacOS/RStudio
 ```